SELinuxProject/selinux-notebook/src/object_classes_permissions.md

 *signull*

-- Test for exisitence of another process without sending a signal.
+- Test for existence of another process without sending a signal.

 *sigstop*